 Login to the Parents' Area, select your settings and uncheck the report or newsletter box.

-Send an email to firstname.lastname@example.org, stating your login, password and PayPal email address and we will stop further payments.
-Your payments will cease immediately and your membership will expire at the conclusion of the last paid period.
+Send an email to firstname.lastname@example.org, stating your PayPal email address and we will stop further payments.
+Your payments will cease immediately and your membership will expire after the last paid period.
 There are no cancellation fees.

 This is best answered in the following excerpt from the demonstration video.